GenHOI: Generalized Hand-Object Pose Estimation with Occlusion Awareness: Experiments

 \subsection{Comparison with SOTA Methods}

 \textbf{Comparisons on DexYCB.} We evaluate our method on the DexYCB S3 split dataset \cite{chao2021dexycb}, which focuses on unseen objects.
 Following UniHOPE \cite{wang2025unihope}, we evaluate only hand-object interaction frames.
 This split presents significant challenges due to severe hand-object occlusions and the inclusion of unseen objects, providing a rigorous evaluation of the generalization ability and robustness.
 Table \ref{tab1:DexYCB S3 Split Quantitative Comparison} presents quantitative results for hand and object pose estimation.
 Our method achieves competitive hand pose accuracy, closely matching state-of-the-art (SOTA) approaches.
-More importantly, it substantially outperforms existing methods in object pose estimation \gh{by} achieving an average AUC of 89.34\% across all evaluated categories.
+More importantly, it substantially outperforms existing methods in object pose estimation {by} achieving an average AUC of 89.34\% across all evaluated categories.
 The relatively smaller improvement in hand pose accuracy compared to object pose stems from the inherent differences in variability.
-The hand exhibits \gh{a} consistent structure and appearance across samples, \gh{which makes} it less influenced by the generalization design of our framework. \gh{In contrast, objects exhibit much larger shape and texture variation.
+The hand exhibits {a} consistent structure and appearance across samples, {which makes} it less influenced by the generalization design of our framework.
+To enable a clearer comparison under a shared mm-based object metric, we further report the ADD-S results in Table~\ref{tab2:ADD-S DexYCB S3 Split Quantitative Comparison}.
+The results show that our method achieves the lowest ADD-S error among all compared methods, reducing the error from 84.04 mm of HOISDF to 21.76 mm. {In contrast, objects exhibit much larger shape and texture variation.
 Our hierarchical textual semantics and hand priors therefore provide stronger semantic and geometric constraints.
-Following UniHOPE, we evaluate hand pose accuracy across occlusion ratios under the same protocol in Table.~\ref{tab2:DexYCB S3 split Occlusion Levels Comparison}.
-Our method achieves comparable performance under heavy occlusion despite UniHOPE includes a dedicated hand-occlusion removal module.} \gh{Fig.~\ref{fig3:visualization of DexYCB S3 Split} shows the corresponding qualitative comparison on unseen objects under the S3 split.
+Following UniHOPE, we evaluate hand pose accuracy across occlusion ratios under the same protocol in Table.~\ref{tab3:DexYCB S3 split Occlusion Levels Comparison}.
+Our method achieves comparable performance under heavy occlusion despite UniHOPE includes a dedicated hand-occlusion removal module.} {Fig.~\ref{fig3:visualization of DexYCB S3 Split} shows the corresponding qualitative comparison on unseen objects under the S3 split.
 The results highlight improved hand-object pose accuracy over HFL-Net and UniHOPE.}

-We further evaluate our method on the standard S0 split of the DexYCB dataset \cite{chao2021dexycb}, where the test set contains objects seen during training.
-Table \ref{tab3:tab1:DexYCB S0 Split Quantitative Comparison} summarizes the quantitative comparison with SOTA methods.
-Our approach achieves the best performance across all reported metrics.
-The corresponding qualitative results for the S0 split are provided in the supplementary material.